callanalexander/call-collector/README.md

 The pipeline can be used with the outputs of any birdsong detection/SED model (e.g. BirdNET or Perch), all it requires is short .wav file snippets to work.
 However in this case we demonstrate it with a simple binary classifier to show how the process can also be used to identify false-positives and also facilitate semi-supervised learning.

+Please note we are currently updating the repo and some functionality may be limited, full code will be available by time of publication

 # **Call Cluster - Birdsong Classification and Clustering**

 This repository contains two Jupyter notebooks designed for analyzing and classifying birdsong using deep learning and clustering techniques.